- Love This

 There are some gyms that house exercise equipment made specifically for the neck but many don’t.
 The reason for this is that if not executed with proper form or by not gauging the weight correctly a neck injury could result.
 As a personal trainer, strength trainer and bodybuilder, I have personally never used equipment to build my neck muscles nor have I ever recommended such exercises to my clients.
 Instead it is my firm belief and experience (my neck measures 18 inches) that by working the muscles of the shoulders and through natural tension associated with lifting a strong, thick neck develops.

-Best neck building exercises for building a muscular neck safely.
+Best neck exercises for building a muscular neck safely.

 In my opinion the exercises that work best to develop the neck muscles include: dumbbell shrugs, upright rows, barbell shrugs, overhead presses and side lateral raises.
 These exercises are considered the 3 main mass builders for building the neck and shoulder muscles.
-That’s right… keep the emphasis on the shoulder muscles, focusing particularly on the trapezius muscle.
-By keeping all the movements strict, with use of heavy weight and high reps (8-10) you will begin to see results in no time.
+That’s right… keep the emphasis on the shoulder muscles, focusing particularly on the trapezius muscle. [ Best Exercises for the Trapezius Muscles ] By keeping all the movements strict, with use of heavy weight and high reps (8-10) you will begin to see results in no time.

 The good news…